Explore 10 sustainable foods to try in France, from local cheese to eco-friendly seafood and seasonal produce.

 Honey is a staple of French cuisine, used in pastries, teas, and as a spread.
 Biodynamic honey is produced using practices that go beyond organic certification.

-It includes considerations for ecosystem health, focusing on promoting biodiversity, soil health, and respecting the natural rhythms of the earth.
+It includes considerations for ecosystem health, helping promote biodiversity and soil health, and respecting the earth’s natural rhythms.

 By purchasing biodynamic honey, you’re supporting bee-friendly agriculture and helping to protect the vital pollinators that play an essential role in our food systems.
 French regions like Provence and Alsace are known for their artisanal honey production.